 This section of the Brochure will address only those "material changes" that have been incorporated since our last delivery or posting of this document on the Security and Exchange Commission's public disclosure website (IAPD) www.adviserinfo.sec.gov.

-The following material changes have occurred since our last filing March 2024:
+There have been no material changes since our last filing in March 2024.